seanpohyx/hopeuni-camp/README.md

 We are no experts in this, but if you think you see potential in how this can contribute to the camp and really want to contribute to the application just let us know :) Below is a few ways I think you can contribute in.

 - Web designer
-	- Task: The designer will design the `look and feel` and also the `user experience` of the webpage, the design should align with the camp's design.
+	- Task: You will design and develop the `look and feel` and also the `user experience` of the webpage, the design should align with the camp's design.
-	- Skillset: Comfortable with designing web pages and understands the limitations of web pages, coding skill not required but a plus

-- Front-end developer
-	- Task: You and another developer will develop the front-facing part of the website
-	- Skillset: We don't currently have a framework we are dead fixed on, so I guess you just need to know html, css and javascript
+	- Skillset: HTML + CSS + Javascript + Design, we're using angular but we're all pretty new to angular, lets just learn together, if you're a pro in angular, do come and contribute too :)

 I have created some issues that we have that needs to be fixed, maybe you can start by looking at what you think you can do? :) Once you have done something and you want me to check it out, just make a pull request and I will review it :)